-• Medicare preferred provider organizations (PPO) is one type of Medicare Advantage (Medicare Part C) plan.
+Medicare preferred provider organizations (PPO) are one type of Medicare Advantage (Medicare Part C) plan.
+These plans have a list of in-network providers that cost less than out-of-network providers.

-When you enroll in a Medicare Advantage plan, there are a variety of different plan structures to choose from.
-Medicare Advantage PPOs are types of Medicare Advantage plans that offer provider flexibility for beneficiaries who need it.
+When you enroll in a Medicare Advantage plan, you have a variety of different plan structures to choose from.
+Medicare Advantage PPOs are plans that offer provider flexibility for beneficiaries who need it.

-In this article, we’ll explore all about Medicare PPOs, including what they cover, how they compare to HMOs, and the advantages and disadvantages of enrolling in Medicare PPO plan.
+In this article, we’ll explore Medicare Advantage PPOs, including what they cover, how they compare to HMOs, and the advantages and disadvantages of enrolling in a Medicare Advantage PPO plan.

-Medicare Advantage plans are Medicare plans that are sold by private insurance companies.
+Medicare Advantage plans are sold by private insurance companies.
 All Medicare Advantage plans cover Medicare Part A and Medicare Part B, and many also cover prescription drugs and other additional healthcare needs.

-When you enroll in Medicare Advantage, you’ll need to choose a type of plan structure that matches your needs, like a PPO, HMO, PFFS, MSA, or SNP.
+When you enroll in Medicare Advantage, you’ll need to choose a type of plan structure that matches your needs, such as:

-Anyone who is enrolled in original Medicare parts A and B is eligible to enroll in a Medicare PPO plan in the state they live in.
+Anyone enrolled in Original Medicare parts A and B is eligible to enroll in a Medicare Advantage PPO plan in their state.

 With a Medicare Advantage PPO, you can visit any provider you’d like.
 However, the amount that you pay will differ based on whether that provider is in-network or out-of-network.